-With the further evolution of AD, patients lose the ability to manage independently the mechanics of toileting correctly (stage 6c).
-Unless supervised, patients may place the toilet tissue in the wrong place.
-Many patients will forget to flush the toilet properly.
-As the disease evolves in this stage, patients subsequently become incontinent.
+With the further evolution of AD, persons lose the ability to manage independently the mechanics of toileting (stage 6c).
+Unless supervised, the person with AD may place the toilet tissue in the wrong place.
+The AD person may also forget to flush the toilet properly.
+As the disease evolves in this stage, AD person subsequently become incontinent.
 Generally, urinary incontinence occurs first (stage 6d), then fecal incontinence occurs (stage 6e).
 The incontinence can be treated, or even initially prevented entirely in many cases, by frequent toileting.
 Subsequently, strategies for managing incontinence, including appropriate bedding, absorbent undergarments, etc., become necessary.

 In this sixth stage cognitive deficits are generally so severe that persons will display little or no knowledge when queried regarding such major aspects of their current life circumstances as their current address or the weather conditions of the day.

-In this stage the patient’s cognitive deficits are generally of such magnitude that the patient may at times confuse their wife with their mother or otherwise misidentify or be uncertain of the identity of close family members (Figure 10).
-At the end of this stage, speech ability overtly breaks down.
+In this stage, the AD person’s cognitive deficits are generally of such magnitude that the person with AD may, at times, confuse their wife with their mother or otherwise misidentify or be uncertain of the identity of close family members.
+At the end of this sixth stage, the ability to speak begins to break down.

-Recall of current events is generally deficient to the extent that the patient cannot name the current national head of state or other, similarly prominent newsworthy figures.
+Recall of current events in this 6th moderately severe stage of AD is generally deficient to the extent that the AD person frequently cannot name the current national head of state or other, similarly prominent newsworthy figures.
 Persons at this sixth stage will most often not be able to recall the names of any of the schools which they attended.
-They may, or may not, recall such basic life events as the names of their parents, their former occupation and the country in which they were born.
-They still have some knowledge of their own names; however, patients in this stage begin to confuse their spouse with their deceased parent and otherwise mistake the identity of persons, even close family members, in their own environment.
-Calculation ability is frequently so severely compromised at this stage that even well-educated patients had difficulty counting backward consecutively from 10 by 1s.
+They may or may not recall such basic life events as the names of their parents, their former occupation or the country in which they were born.
+They still have some knowledge of their own names; however, persons in this stage may mistake the identity of persons, even close family members.
+Calculation ability is frequently so severely compromised at this stage that even well-educated persons with AD have difficulty counting backward consecutively from 10 by 1s.

 Emotional changes generally become most overt and disturbing in this sixth stage of AD.
-Although these emotional changes may, in part, have a neurochemical basis, they are also clearly related to the patient’s psychological reaction to their circumstances.
-For example, because of their cognitive deficits, patients can no longer channel their energies into productive activities.
-Consequently, unless appropriate direction is provided, patients begin to fidget, to pace, to move objects around and place items where they may not belong, or to manifest other forms of purposeless or inappropriate activities.
-Because of the patient’s fear, frustration and shame regarding their circumstances, as well as other factors, patients frequently develop verbal outbursts, and threatening, or even violent, behavior may occur.
-Because patients can no longer survive independently, they commonly develop a fear of being left alone.
-Treatment of these and other behavioral and psychological symptoms which occur at this stage, as well as at other stages of AD, involves counseling regarding appropriate activities and the psychological impact of the illness upon the patient, as well as pharmacological interventions.
+Although these emotional changes may, in part, have a neurochemical basis, they are also clearly related to the AD person’s psychological reaction to their circumstances.
+For example, because of their cognitive deficits, persons at this stage can no longer channel their energies into productive activities.
+Consequently, persons may begin to fidget, to pace, to move objects around, or to manifest other forms of purposeless or inappropriate activities.
+Because of their fear, frustration and shame regarding their circumstances, these persons frequently develop verbal outbursts and also threatening, even violent behavior.
+Because these AD persons can no longer survive independently, they commonly develop a fear of being left alone.
+Treatment of these and other behavioral and psychological symptoms involves counseling regarding appropriate activities and the psychological impact of the illness on the person with AD frequently in combination with pharmacological interventions.

-The mean duration of this sixth stage of AD is approximately 2.3 years.
-As this stage comes to an end, the patient, who is doubly incontinent and needs assistance with dressing and bathing, begins to manifest overt breakdown in the ability to articulate speech.
-Stuttering (verbigeration), neologisms, and/or an increased paucity of speech, become manifest.
+The mean duration of this sixth stage of AD is approximately 2.5 years.
+As this stage comes to an end, the AD person, who is doubly incontinent and needs assistance with dressing and bathing, begins to manifest overt breakdown in the ability to articulate sentences and words.
+Stuttering (verbigeration), neologisms, making up nonexistent words, and/or an increased paucity of speech, become manifest.

-At this stage, AD patients require continuous assistance with basic activities of daily life for survival.
+At this stage, AD persons require continuous assistance with basic activities of daily life for survival.
 Six consecutive functional substages can be identified over the course of this final seventh stage.
-Early in this stage, speech has become so circumscribed, as to be limited to approximately a half dozen intelligible words or fewer in the course of an intensive contact and attempt at an interview with numerous queries (stage 7a).
+Early in this stage, speech has become so circumscribed, as to be limited to approximately a half-dozen intelligible words or fewer (stage 7a).
 As this stage progresses, speech becomes even more limited to, at most, a single intelligible word (stage 7b).
-Once speech is lost, the ability to ambulate independently (without assistance), is invariably lost (stage 7c, Figure 11).
-However, ambulatory ability is readily compromised at the end of the sixth stage and in the early portion of the seventh stage by concomitant physical disability, poor care, medication side-effects or other factors.
-Conversely, superb care provided in the early seventh stage, and particularly in stage 7b, can postpone the onset of loss of ambulation, potentially for many years.
+Once intelligible speech is lost, the ability to ambulate independently (without assistance), is invariably lost.
+However, ambulatory ability may be compromised at the end of the sixth stage and in the early portion of the seventh stage by concomitant physical disability, poor care, medication side-effects or other factors.
+Conversely, superb care provided in the early seventh stage, and particularly in stage 7b, can postpone the onset of loss of ambulation.
 However, under ordinary circumstances, stage 7a has a mean duration of approximately 1 year, and stage 7b has a mean duration of approximately 1.5 years.

-In patients who remain alive, stage 7c lasts approximately 1 year, after which patients lose the ability not only to ambulate independently, but also to sit up independently (stage 7d), At this point in the evolution of AD, patients will fall over when seated unless there are arm rests to hold the patient up in the chair (Figure 12).
+In persons with AD who remain alive, stage 7c lasts approximately 1 year, after which persons with AD lose the ability not only to ambulate independently but also to sit up independently (stage 7d), At this point in the evolution, the person will fall over when seated unless there are armrests to assist in sitting up in the chair.

 This 7d substage lasts approximately 1 year.
-Patients who survive subsequently lose the ability to smile (stage 7e).
-At this substage only grimacing facial movements are observed in place of smiles, This 7e substage lasts a mean of approximately 1.5 years.
-It is followed in survivors, by a final 7f substage, in which AD patients additionally lose the ability to hold up their head independently.
+AD persons who survive subsequently lose the ability to smile (stage 7e).
+At this substage only grimacing facial movements are observed in place of smiles.
+This 7e substage lasts a mean of approximately 1.5 years.
+It is followed in survivors by a final 7f substage, in which AD persons additionally lose the ability to hold up their head independently.

 With the advent of the seventh stage of AD, certain physical and neurological changes become increasingly evident.
 One of these changes is physical rigidity.
-Evident rigidity upon examination of the passive range of motion of major joints, such as the elbow, is present in the great majority of patients, throughout the course of the seventh stage (Figure 13).
+Evident rigidity upon examination of the passive range of motion of major joints, such as the elbow, is present in the great majority of persons with AD throughout the course of the seventh stage.

-In many patients, this rigidity appears to be a precursor to the appearance of overt physical deformities in the form of contractures.
-Contractures are irreversible deformities which prevent the passive or active range of motion of joints (Figure 14).
-In the early seventh stage (7a and 7b), approximately 40% of AD patients manifest these deformities.
-Later in the seventh stage, in immobile patients (from stage 7d to 7f), nearly all AD patients manifest contractures in multiple extremities and joints.
+In many persons with AD, this rigidity appears to be a precursor to the appearance of overt physical deformities in the form of contractures.
+Contractures are irreversible deformities which prevent the passive or active range of motion of joints.
+In the early seventh stage (7a and 7b), approximately 40% of AD persons manifest these deformities.
+Later in the seventh stage, in immobile persons with AD (from stage 7d to 7f), nearly all AD persons manifest contractures in multiple extremities and joints.

-The most frequent proximate cause of death is pneumonia.
+The most frequent proximate cause of death in persons with Alzheimer’s is pneumonia.
 Aspiration is one common cause of terminal pneumonia.
 Another common cause of demise in AD is infected decubital ulcerations.
-AD patients in the seventh stage appear to be more vulnerable to all of the common causes of mortality in the elderly including stroke, heart disease and cancer.
-Some patients in this final stage appear to succumb to no identifiable condition other than AD.
+AD persons in the seventh stage are also vulnerable to all of the common causes of mortality in the elderly including stroke, heart disease, and cancer.
+Some AD persons in this final stage appear to succumb to no identifiable condition other than AD.

 The Encyclopedia of Visual Medicine Series